-The hepatitis C virus (HCV) therapy market has been marked by tremendous growth and has undergone a rapid evolution of the treatment landscape with the launch of novel direct-acting antivirals (DAAs) and DAA combinations, including simeprevir (Janssen’s Olysio, Medivir’s Sovriad), sofosbuvir (Gilead’s Sovaldi), sofosbuvir/ledipasvir (Gilead’s Harvoni), ombitasvir/paritaprevir/ritonavir plus dasabuvir (AbbVie’s Viekira Pak), daclatasvir (Bristol-Myers Squibb’s Daklinza), Zepatier (Merck’s elbasvir/grazoprevir), and Epculsa (Gilead’s sofosbuvir/velpatasvir).
-The forthcoming rise of pangenetic regimens (i.e., Epculsa, AbbVie’s glecaprevir/pibrentasvir, and Gilead’s sofobuvir)/velpatasvir/voxilaprevir) with potentially shorter treatment durations will not only expand treatment options for HCV patients, including difficult-to-treat patients (e.g., DAA treatment failures), but is slated to shift the treatment paradigm once again triggering a departure in genotype-specific prescribing, which has traditionally been cornerstone of treatment for HCV.
-In this post-DAA era, commercial opportunity in the HCV market will continue to be driven by a large prevalent viremic population and relaxation of access restrictions that limited the uptake of highly efficacious, but costly DAA-based treatment options in cost-sensitive markets.
-However, as increased competition continues reduce the cost of treatment, the overall value of the market will gradually decline.
+The hepatitis C virus ( HCV ) therapy market has been marked by tremendous growth, and the treatment landscape has undergone a rapid evolution with the launch of novel direct-acting antivirals ( DAA s) and DAA combinations, including simeprevir (Janssen’s Olysio, Medivir’s Sovriad), sofosbuvir (Gilead’s Sovaldi), sofosbuvir/ledipasvir (Gilead’s Harvoni), ombitasvir/paritaprevir/ritonavir plus dasabuvir (AbbVie’s Viekira Pak), daclatasvir (Bristol-Myers Squibb’s Daklinza), Zepatier (Merck’s elbasvir/grazoprevir), and Epclusa (Gilead’s sofosbuvir/velpatasvir).
+The forthcoming rise in pangenetic regimens (, Epclusa, AbbVie’s glecaprevir/pibrentasvir, and Gilead’s sofosbuvir/velpatasvir/voxilaprevir) with potentially shorter treatment durations will not only expand treatment options for HCV patients, including difficult-to-treat patients (, DAA treatment failures), but will shift the treatment paradigm once again, triggering a departure in genotype-specific prescribing, which has traditionally been the cornerstone of HCV treatment.
+In this post- DAA era, commercial opportunity in this therapy market will continue to be driven by a large prevalent viremic population and a relaxation in access restrictions that have limited the uptake of highly efficacious but costly DAA -based treatment options in cost-sensitive markets.
+However, as increasing competition continues to reduce the cost of treatment, the overall value of the therapy market will gradually decline.

-How large is the treatable Hepatitis C Virus (HCV) population and how will diagnosis/drug-treatment rates change over time?
+How large is the treatable HCV population, and how will diagnosis/drug-treatment rates change over time?

 What is the current state of treatment for chronic HCV infection?
 Which are the most important drugs and why?
 What are interviewed experts’ insights on current treatment options?
 What clinical needs remain untapped?